Tharunika01/velir_ai/README.md

 ## Proposed Solution

-Velir AI provides a digital interface where farmers can interact with an advisory system to receive guidance related to agriculture.
+The system demonstrates how digital platforms can assist farmers by providing accessible agricultural advisory support through an interactive interface.

-The prototype demonstrates how farmers could:
+Farmers can use the platform to:

 - Ask agriculture-related questions
 - Upload crop images for analysis